 Talk to your student(s).
 How do they like to study?
-Find a place that is free from distractions and then stock it with the supplies your students might need.
+Find a place that is free from distractions and then stock it with the supplies your kids might need.
 Obviously, a desk area is ideal, but as a teenager and then later as a college student, my dedicated space was on top of my bed.
-It can be anywhere your student feels comfortable and can be productive.
+Indeed, it can be anywhere your student feels comfortable and can be productive.

 Because distance learning allows such freedom in setting one’s own study schedule, it’s also easy NOT to set a schedule — and not having a schedule is a HUGE mistake.
 After talking to your student, decide what time of the day is best for focusing on academics.

-Your student will need to log onto the course/school web site to stay on top of assignments, discussion forums, etc. Your students will need to check their e-mail frequently for messages from the instructor or from other classmates.
+It’s important that your student schedule time every school day to work on courses (learning time) and adhere to the schedule as if he were attending class on campus.
+Your student will need to log onto the course/school website to stay on top of assignments, discussion forums, etc. Your students will need to check their e-mail frequently for messages from the instructor or from other classmates.

-Your student should block out all other activities and not allow anything to interfere with learning and studying time.
+Of course, studying time is also to be scheduled.
+This is time spent reviewing materials, studying for tests, etc. Your student should also block out all other activities and not allow anything to interfere with learning and studying time.
 As a parent, you should emphasize that this time is a priority in your household.

-Do your student(s) want to call their best friend?
-They can….right after they finish reading two history chapters!
+Does your student(s) want to call their best friend?
+Of course, they can….right after they finish reading two history chapters!
 As a parent, you know what rewards work for your children.
 On occasion–use them!

-Your students should contact their instructors and counselors regularly, especially if they are having difficulties or have questions about coursework.
+Additionally, your students should contact their instructors and counselors regularly, especially if they are having difficulties or have questions about coursework.